Timeline

 -

 API is now called Reference.
 This section answers the question “what is this thing?”
-A big change from the previous version of our docs is that all of our types, components, hooks, and util functions now get their own page now.
+A big change from the previous version of our docs are that all of our types, components, hooks, and util functions now get their own page now.

 -